Miguel Enríquez (privateer)

 During his years as a privateer, Enríquez established close links with the Spanish Monarchy.
-His ships were also responsible for the distribution of urgent messages that arrived at San Juan or La Aguada to the rest of the West Indies.
+In the Caribbean he rallied the support of the Catholic Church, the Spanish bureaucrats and the foreign governors of St. Thomas and Curaçao.
+Among other tactics, he used his ships for the distribution of urgent messages that arrived at San Juan or La Aguada to the rest of the Antilles.
 When there was a shortage of royal vessels, Enríquez's fleet was responsible for transporting items on behalf of Spain without charge.
-His fleet also provided transportation for the authorities that arrived at Puerto Rico en route to other locations and for missionaries.
-Throughout the War of the Spanish Succession, Enríquez's fleet was responsible for guarding the Antilles from incursions by the British and Dutch.
-Among the places where he established connections was the adjacent island of St. Thomas.
-Enríquez also dealt directly with the governor of Curaçao.
-At a time when letters of marque were being regularly issued in neighboring islands his actions converted San Juan into one of the most important ports in the Caribbean.
-Between 1702 and 1713 Enríquez owned a fleet of more than thirty vessels, losing at least a dozen and capturing more than twenty others.
-By the time that his career was over, he had reportedly commanded a fleet of over 300 privateer ships, of which approximately 150 were lost, employing close to 1,500 sailors.
+For this, the Crown granted him a Royal Auxiliary Identification Document (Spanish: Real Cédula Auxiliar), which allowed him to directly seek help from the Council of the Indies regardless of how insignificant a conflict was.
+His ships also provided transportation for the authorities that arrived at Puerto Rico en route to other locations and for Catholic missionaries.
+Throughout the War of the Spanish Succession, Enríquez's fleet was responsible for guarding the Spanish West Indies from incursions by the British and Dutch.
+In 1717, Enríquez led an operation that expelled foreign settlers from Vieques, for which he was commended.
+His fleet also participated in other military expeditions in 1728 and 1729.